sdclibbery/tradr/README.md

- x Write info on every order to it x exchange, id, time, side, price, amount, who made it and why, price at time of making it x Getting WRONG priceAtCreation
+ x Write info on every order to it x exchange, id, time, side, price, amount, who made it and why, price at time of making it x Getting WRONG priceAtCreation x Can read back info on filled orders, augmenting with profit info x Update status on cancelling orders
  * Back up sqlite db regularly to google drive
- * Set creator and reason properly
- * Update status on cancelling orders
  * Update status on retrieving orders from gdax
- * Can read back info on filled orders, augmenting with profit info
 * Save account info to DB whenever its accessed
 * Sort out graceful closedown: use server.close to not accept new connections, then wait for existing to complete
 * Trading pages